Follow your destiny,

 Final Day: Seven Hours in the Museum

-As an Abstract artist my fascinations into Egyptian art started with its script—those enigmatic hieroglyphs and emotive figurative faces always fascinated me.
-They were five thousand years older than the so called "modern" art we know as of today.
+As an abstract artist, my fascination with Egyptian art started with its script—those enigmatic hieroglyphs and emotive figurative faces always fascinated me.
+They were five thousand years older than the so called "modern" art we know of today.

 So after checking all the boxes as a tourist, I was so happy to have an entire day to visit the museum and the go a little deeper.
 I wanted to spend some time in their presence and sketch some of these eternal models.

-My grand finale started early morning.
+My grand finale started in the early morning.
 I was among the first to descend on the museum.
-Visiting my favorite spots, sketching, I operated like a pro—I knew where to go at what time to dodge crowds.
-The security guards radiated kindness and admiration because I was absorbing the history rather than just snapping selfies.
+Visiting my favorite spots, sketching, I operated like a pro—I knew where to go and at what time to dodge the crowds.
+The security guards smiled in admiration because I was absorbing the history rather than just snapping selfies.
 The experience immersed me completely.

 Please see some of my favorite pictures.